 In the second half of 2014, the Company initiated a strategic review to consider alternatives for the development of the Bilbao project, including the sale of all or a portion of the Company's interest in the Bilbao Project or a corporate transaction, and retained Jennings Capital Inc. (now Mackie Research) to assist in the strategic review process.
-The strategic review has not, to date, identified any acceptable development or financing proposals.
+The strategic review did not identify any acceptable development or financing proposals.